cabfile/AutoChart/README.md

 8. ?????
 9. PROFIT!!!
 # Known issues
-* The first note in a section sometimes disappears
+* The first note in sections sometimes disappears
 * Chart desynchronization on spamtracks